 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-A qualification in healthcare improvement prepares you for managing change in any setting, but particularly in a setting of healthcare.
+A qualification in healthcare improvement prepares you for managing change in any setting, but particularly in healthcare.

 Many healthcare professionals have clinical careers and continue to balance a clinical and academic career as clinical academics.
 Some combine their clinical career with dedicated roles in patient safety, risk management and quality improvement, while others use their qualification to critically evaluate their practice and the service they deliver, identify ways to improve it and implement sustainable change.

 Request more information

 Find out more about studying with us or request a prospectus.